ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 ------\^***

-Instead of performing a Block action (orHtTown\^--- as part of a Blitz action), this player may perform a 'Projectile Vomit\' Special action.
+Instead of performing a Block action (orHtTown\^--- as part of a Blitz action), this player may perform a 'Projectile Vomit' Special action.
 Exactly as described for a Block action, nominate a single Standing player to be the target of the Projectile Vomit Special action.
 There is no limit to how many players with this Trait may perform this Special